nezhahq/nezhahq.github.io/docs/en_US/guide/agent.md

 * Give it permission to execute: `chmod +x /etc/init.d/nezha-service`
 * Start the service `/etc/init.d/nezha-service enable && /etc/init.d/nezha-service start`
 <br/>

-## Customize Agent

-#### Customize the NIC and hard drive partitions to be monitored

-* Run `/opt/nezha/agent/nezha-agent --edit-agent-config` to select a custom NIC and partition, and then restart Agent

-#### Other Flags

-Run `./nezha-agent --help` to view supported flags，if you are already using the one-click script, you can edit `/etc/systemd/system/nezha-agent.service`，at the end of this line `ExecStart=` add:

-- `--report-delay` System information reporting interval, default is 1 second, can be set to 3 to reduce the system resource usage on the agent side (configuration range 1-4)
-- `--skip-conn` Not monitoring the number of connections, if it is a server with a large number of connections, the CPU usage will be high.
-It is recommended to set this to reduce CPU usage
-- `--skip-procs` Disable monitoring the number of processes can also reduce CPU and memory usage
-- `--disable-auto-update` Disable **Automatic Update** Agent (security feature)
-- `--disable-force-update` Disable **Forced Update** Agent (security feature)
-- `--disable-command-execute` Disable execution of scheduled tasks, disallow WebShell (security feature)
-- `--tls` Enable SSL/TLS encryption (If you are using nginx to reverse proxy Agent´s grpc connections, and if nginx has SSL/TLS enabled, you need to enable this configuration)

 ## FAQ
 ### Is there a Docker image for Agent?